 Mule processes messages, also known as events, which may be transmitted from resources external to Mule.
 For example, a message can be initiated by an event such as a consumer request from a mobile device, or a change to data in a database, or the creation of a new customer ID in a SaaS application.

-The first building block of most flows is a receiver which receives new messages and places them in the queue for processing.
+The first processor of most flows receives new messages and places them in the queue for processing.
 This message source – in the example above, an inbound HTTP endpoint – receives messages from one or more external sources, thus triggering the execution of a flow.
 Message sources in Mule are usually Anypoint Connectors, elements which provide connectivity to a specific external source, either via a standard protocol (such as HTTP, FTP, SMTP) or a third-party API (such as Salesforce.com, Twitter, or MongoDB.)

 In Mule, message processors are grouped together by category.

 Mule transformers are the key to exchanging data between nodes, as they allow Mule to convert message payload data to a format that another application can understand.
 Mule also enables content enrichment of messages which allows you to retrieve additional data during processing and attach it to the message.

 Flows can also include filters, scopes, and routers.
 For example, you can use a filter to whitelist IP addresses from which your application accepts messages; you can use a scope to "wrap" around several message processors and cache the result of the processing they perform; you can use a router to send messages down different paths in your application depending on the content of the message payload.
 Mule includes a variety of filters, scopes, and routers to customize how a flow processes messages.